 And if they think about brain/mental health, the ideas that come up are: Anxiety and Anti-Depressants.

-There’s nothing wrong with that, because those are the big-ticket items in magazines.
+There’s nothing wrong with that, because those are big-ticket items in our culture.

 But the Yoga & Meditation crowd have subconsciously-circled a much deeper issue.

 And scientists from the University of Michigan are finding research-backed evidence that getting the important stuff about your mind right eventually helps your body…

 So we’ve touched on this before, that even though phrenology is a discredited science,

 Something very much like it isn’t, because Science has discovered that if you’re happy then there’s a good chance you’re healthy, too.

 So much so, that people who smiled in old photographs were shown to live 7 years longer than their frowning counterparts.

 But as a few intellectuals like Malcolm Gladwell and Jordan Peterson suggest, there might even be something deeper in life than Happiness.